-Of the 114 orbital launches, there were only four launch-vehicle-related “failures” – a rate of about 3.6 per cent, which is below the 6 per cent average (failure is defined as one of the satellite payloads being left in the wrong orbit).
+Of the 114 orbital launches, there were only four launch-vehicle-related “failures” – a failure rate of about 3.5 per cent, which is below the 6 per cent average for the last ten years (a failure is defined as one of the satellite payloads being left in the wrong orbit).
 The most unsurprising of these failures was that of the maiden flight of the Chinese commercial Landspace ZQ-1 rocket.
 Past experience shows that first flights of new rockets have always had reliability issues.

 There was one world headline maker: a Soyuz FG launch failed after a collision with one of its own “first stage” boosters in a separation incident.
 It grabbed the headlines as it was carrying two crew on board Soyuz MS-10.
 Thankfully the escape system worked well, and both were saved.
 Earlier in the year another Soyuz rocket suffered a technical partial failure when one of its payloads, the D-STAR Phoenix 1 cube, remained attached to its Fregat M upper stage.
 Although this was not a serious problem, Russian launch vehicles continue to show a continuing unreliability trend with even experienced launch vehicles compared with other leading spacefaring nations which show almost no failures in their rockets’ “mature” years.

 Mind you, mistakes can still happen, even with the best.
 After a long run of success, the normally very reliable Ariane 5 launch failed to put its Al Yah 3 and SES-14 payloads into the correct orbital inclination in January.
 This unexpected failure, resulting in a US$115 million insurance loss to Al Yah 3, caught out many insurers, adding to some major post-launch claims.
 Overall premiums only just exceeded the level of losses on a gross basis.
 If broker deductions are included, as well as running costs, many space insurers made a loss for year.